wilfredinni/javascript-cheatsheet/docs/cheatsheet/functions.md

 In JavaScript, function parameters are the names listed in the function definition.
 They are used to pass values (arguments) into functions.

-Here's an example:

 ```javascript
 function add(a, b) {
   return a + b;
 }
 ```

-In this example, `a` and `b` are the parameters of the `add` function.
+`a` and `b` are the parameters of the `add` function.
 When you call the function, you provide values for `a` and `b`:

 ```javascript
 let sum = add(1, 2); // 1 is the argument for 'a', and 2 is the argument for 'b'
 ```

-In this case, 1 and 2 are the arguments that are passed into the function.
+1 and 2 are the arguments that are passed into the function.
 The function adds these values together and returns the result.

 You can have as many parameters as you want, separated by commas.
 If you call a function with more arguments than there are parameters, the extra arguments are ignored.
 If you call a function with fewer arguments than there are parameters, the missing arguments are set to `undefined`.

 ## Function Return

 In JavaScript, the `return` statement ends function execution and specifies a value to be returned to the function caller.

-Here's an example of a function with a return statement:

 ```javascript
 function add(a, b) {